rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: That's precedent.

-BT: Yeah I think in genearl this date object is designed not to tell you and just do *something*.
+BT: Yeah I think in general this date object is designed not to tell you and just do *something*.

 YK: Is the intent here that we're always moving forward, or always moving backward?